youa-dev/blog-service/README.md

 ### About:

-This service handles user account and profile creation, editing, authorization, authentication and everything related.
+This service handles all blogging tasks for the network.

 ---